Buffalo shooter who killed 10 at Tops supermarket to face death penalty in federal case

 New York does not have capital punishment, but the Justice Department had the option of seeking the death penalty in a separate federal hate crimes case.
 The gunman had promised to plead guilty in that case if prosecutors agreed not to seek the death penalty.

-In Friday's notice announcing the decision to seek the death penalty, Trini Ross, the U.S. attorney for western New York, wrote that the gunman had selected the supermarket "in order to maximize the number of Black victims."
+In Friday's notice announcing the decision to seek the death penalty, Trini Ross, the U.S. attorney for western New York, cited the substantial planning that went into the shooting, including the choice of location — a Tops Friendly Market in the city's largely Black East Side neighborhood — which she said was meant to "maximize the number of Black victims."

-The notice cited a range of factors for the decision, including the substantial planning leading to the shooting and the decision to target at least one victim who was "particularly vulnerable due to old age and infirmity."

 Relatives of the victims had expressed mixed views on whether they thought federal prosecutors should pursue the death penalty.
-After meeting with prosecutors hours before a Friday hearing in the case, one of the relatives, Mark Talley, shared his thoughts.
+After meeting with prosecutors hours before a Friday hearing in the case, some family members of victims shared their thoughts.

 "I would prefer he spend the rest of his life in prison suffering every day," he added.